The following is a list of admissions policies and application policies.

 - Diverse life experiences

-Applications are reviewed holistically.
-To be eligible for admission, an applicant must demonstrate that he or she is capable of satisfactorily completing California Western's program of legal education and being admitted to the bar.
-Additionally, the most competitive applicants have LSAT scores and undergraduate GPAs at or over our medians, as reflected in our class profile; letters of recommendation that illuminate the applicant and touch on the skills pertinent to law school success; rigorous undergraduate coursework; well-written personal statements; and relevant work, personal, and/or volunteer experiences.
+To be eligible for admission, an applicant must demonstrate he or she is capable of satisfactorily completing California Western's program of legal education and being admitted to the bar.
+Additionally, the most competitive applicants have LSAT scores and undergraduate GPAs at or above our medians, as reflected in our class profile.

 Character and Fitness to Practice Law